-When Gemzar (gemcitabine hcl) (1250 mg/m2 on Days 1 and 8) and cisplatin (75 mg/m2 on Day 1) were administered in NSCLC patients, the clearance of gemcitabine on Day 1 was 128 L/hr/m2 and on Day 8 was 107 L/hr/m2.
-The clearance of cisplatin in the same study was reported to be 3.94 mL/min/m2 with a corresponding half-life of 134 hours [see DRUG INTERACTIONS].
-Analysis of data from metastatic breast cancer patients shows that, on average, Gemzar (gemcitabine hcl) has little or no effect on the pharmacokinetics (clearance and half-life) of paclitaxel and paclitaxel has little or no effect on the pharmacokinetics of Gemzar (gemcitabine hcl) .
-Data from NSCLC patients demonstrate that Gemzar (gemcitabine hcl) and carboplatin given in combination does not alter the pharmacokinetics of Gemzar (gemcitabine hcl) or carboplatin compared to administration of either single-agent.
+When Gemzar (1250 mg/m² on Days 1 and 8) and cisplatin (75 mg/m² on Day 1) were administered in NSCLC patients, the clearance of gemcitabine on Day 1 was 128 L/hr/m² and on Day 8 was 107 L/hr/m² .
+Analysis of data from metastatic breast cancer patients shows that, on average, Gemzar has little or no effect on the pharmacokinetics (clearance and half-life) of paclitaxel and paclitaxel has little or no effect on the pharmacokinetics of gemcitabine.
+Data from NSCLC patients demonstrate that Gemzar and carboplatin given in combination does not alter the pharmacokinetics of gemcitabine or carboplatin compared to administration of either single agent.
 However, due to wide confidence intervals and small sample size, interpatient variability may be observed.

-Gemzar (gemcitabine hcl) was studied in a randomized Phase 3 study of 356 patients with advanced ovarian cancer that had relapsed at least 6 months after first-line platinum-based therapy.
-Patients were randomized to receive either Gemzar (gemcitabine hcl) 1000 mg/m2 on Days 1 and 8 of a 21-day cycle and carboplatin AUC 4 administered after Gemzar (gemcitabine hcl) on Day 1 of each cycle or single-agent carboplatin AUC 5 administered on Day 1 of each 21-day cycle as the control arm.
-The primary endpoint of this study was progression free survival (PFS).
+The safety and efficacy of Gemzar was studied in a randomized trial of 356 women with advanced ovarian cancer that had relapsed at least 6 months after first-line platinum-based therapy.
+Patients were randomized to receive either Gemzar 1000 mg/m² on Days 1 and 8 of a 21-day cycle and carboplatin AUC 4 administered after Gemzar infusion on Day 1 of each cycle (n=178) or to carboplatin AUC 5 administered on Day 1 of each 21-day cycle (n=178).
+The primary efficacy outcome measure was progression free survival (PFS).

-Patient characteristics are shown in Table 10.
-The addition of Gemzar (gemcitabine hcl) to carboplatin resulted in statistically significant improvement in PFS and overall response rate as shown in Table 11 and Figure 1.
-Approximately 75% of patients in each arm received poststudy chemotherapy.
-Only 13 of 120 patients with documented poststudy chemotherapy regimen in the carboplatin arm received Gemzar (gemcitabine hcl) after progression.
-There was not a significant difference in overall survival between arms.
+Patient characteristics are shown in Table 11.
+The addition of Gemzar to carboplatin resulted in statistically significant improvements in PFS and overall response rate as shown in Table 12 and Figure 1.
+Approximately 75% of patients in each arm received additional chemotherapy for disease progression; 13 of 120 patients in the carboplatin alone arm received Gemzar for treatment of disease progression.
+There was no significant difference in overall survival between the treatment arms.

 |Number of randomized patients||178||178|